sachinym/Github-Advanced-Security/Adv_sec_intro.md

 In this lab you have completed the following:
 + What is GitHub Advanced Security?
-+ What are the components of GHAS?
++ What are the components of GitHub Advanced Security?
-+ Where to turn on the different components of GHAS?
++ Where to turn on the different components of GitHub Advanced Security?